Information Access Rights

 Although they were ostensibly designed to be simple, SAFEs can be complex.
 Since they are not debt, they are not repayable, and if a conversion event or liquidity event never occurs, they may never produce the kind of tangible return most investors hope for.

 Only convertible notes address interest because SAFEs are not debt instruments.
-The interest rate for convertible notes is subject to negotiation, and typically converts into equity together with the principal when a triggering event happens.
-An investor may need to report interest income in their tax filings.
+Interest under a convertible note is negotiable and typically converts into equity together with the principal upon a triggering event.
+An investor may also be required to report interest income for tax purposes.

 Since SAFEs are not debt, they do not provide for interest, which means an investor’s potential ownership stake will not change based on how long a SAFE is outstanding.

 Only convertible notes have a maturity date.
-In contrast, a SAFE may be outstanding indefinitely and carries no requirement that funds ever be returned to investors or applied towards shares in the company, potentially leaving a SAFE holder in limbo without the prospect of any liquid return on their investment.
+In contrast, a SAFE may be outstanding indefinitely and carries no requirement that funds ever be returned to investors or applied towards shares in the company, potentially leaving a SAFE holder in limbo without any iquid return on their investment.

 The maturity date for convertible notes is typically subject to negotiation.
 Often, a company will want to leave enough runway before the maturity date to conduct a subsequent financing, in order to prompt the conversion of the note.